-Parents/Guardians are requested to notify the School Office in writing of any change of address, home telephone numbers, cell phone numbers, business phone numbers, e-mail addresses, phone numbers of emergency contacts and those who pick students up at dismissal.
+Parents/Guardians are required to update their FACTS account with any changes to address, home telephone numbers, cell phone numbers, business phone numbers, e-mail addresses, phone numbers of emergency contacts and/or those who pick students up at dismissal.
 This will guarantee that office records are accurate, complete, and up to date.